stephaniebrandl/bci-under-distraction/README.md

 ``preprocessing.m``
 Data is cut into epochs and band-pass filtered.
 This can be done with the individual time intervals/frequency bands or other intervalds (in ms) and bands (in Hz) can be set.
 ``csp.m``, ``separate_csp.m``, ``ensemble_csp.m`` and ``two_step_csp.m``
-Here you can conduct the CSP analysis as explained in [1].
+Here you can conduct the CSP analyses as explained in [1].
 Results might differ from the original paper as some parameters have been adapted.